Moving to Queensland

 Planning an international move to Australia is a huge venture, not least because Australia is a huge country, so much so that those of us from smaller countries such as the UK struggle to get our heads around its vastness.
 This means that when moving to Australia, you need to think carefully about which part of the country you want to move to.
 For many, a strong expat community is vital.

 Queensland is the state covering the north-eastern part of Australia, it has been nicknamed the “sunshine state” thanks to its hot climate, being closer to the equator than the southern states.
 Queensland has an impressive 7,000km of coastline, where many great surfing beaches can be found along the Sunshine & Gold Coasts.
 One of the wonders of the world, the Great Barrier Reef, is located off the coast of Queensland.
 With so much cultural venture to explore, you can be assured that Queensland would be a fantastic location to move to.

 If you’re convinced that Queensland is the state for your international move, you now need to think more specifically about where you’d like to live.

 Brisbane is the capital city of Queensland, and remains to be an exciting place to live.
 Brisbane is the third largest city by population in Australia with 2.4 million inhabitants.
 Being such a large city, there is a lot going on, and Brisbane also boasts a large business district, which is always useful when looking for work.

-Gold Coast is the largest non-capital city in the country, making it the sixth largest overall.
+Gold coast is known for being the largest non-capital city in the country, making it the sixth largest overall.
 The city is located just south of Brisbane, but has a lot going on itself, with attractions such as theme parks, as well as an active nightlife, not to forget the beautiful beaches!

 Just the other side of Brisbane, to the north is Sunshine Coast; another city characterised by its stunning beaches, warm climate and strong industry in tourism.
 Sunshine Coast is also home to Steve Irwin’s Australia Zoo, as well as many national parks which showcase Australia’s mind-blowing natural beauty.